-Sicily offers a variety of superb, traditional or more classic accommodations for all kind of budget and since the South of Italy is quite a cheap destination – in comparison to other Mediterranean spots – Sicily vacation rentals can be a great choice.
-Wherever you choose to sleep at, you can find typical villas, nestled in the countryside and surrounded by Mediterranean greenery that are a dream coming true.
-You will find a genuine smile from the landlord and the authenticity of this destination.
+Sicily offers a variety of luxurious, traditional and practical accommodation for all kinds of budget and since the South of Italy is quite affordable – compared to other destinations in the Mediterranean – Sicily vacation rentals can be a great choice.
+Depending on you choose to stay, options include traditional villas, surrounded by the Mediterranean countryside, looking like a dream coming true.
+A warm welcome from your landlord will provide the perfect introduction to this lovely island.

 How to get to Sicily

 The easiest way to get to Sicily is definitely by plane.
-Palermo and Catania are the major airports, but if you wish to visit the Southern part of the island do not forget the small Comiso airport which is close to the city of Ragusa and has connections with Milan (both Malpensa and Linate), Rome Fiumicino, Brussels, London, Dusseldorf and Frankfurt.
+Palermo and Catania are the main airports, but if you wish to visit the Southern part of the island another option is the tiny Comiso airport, close to the city of Ragusa and connected to Milan (both Malpensa and Linate), Rome Fiumicino, Brussels, London, Dusseldorf, and Frankfurt.

-If you are on a road trip to Italy, you should get a ferry from Calabria region, from the city of Villa San Giovanni or from the city of Reggio Calabria to Messina.
-The crossing should take from 20 to 40 minutes – depending on the fast ferry you get onboard – and it costs 10€ per person on average.
-Prices for car transfer are subjected to vehicle dimensions.
+If you are on a road trip across Italy, you can also cross by ferry from Calabria, from the city of Villa San Giovanni or from Reggio Calabria to Messina.
+The crossing takes between 20 and 40 minutes – depending on the kind of ferry you board – and it costs 10€ per person on average.
+Car fares depend on vehicle dimensions.

-Train addicted can even enjoy a journey from Rome or Naples to Messina, but it is definitely a long trip as it takes nearly nine hours to get to Sicily.
-As soon as the train (an intercity generally speaking) arrives at Villa San Giovanni or at Reggio Calabria, it will be carried on the ferry to reach the Sicilian coast and the city of Messina.
+Train lovers can also enjoy a journey from Rome or Naples to Messina, but it is definitely a long trip as it takes almost nine hours to get to Sicily.
+As soon as the train (an intercity, generally speaking) reaches Villa San Giovanni or at Reggio Calabria, it be loaded car by car onto the ferry to reach the Sicilian coast and the city of Messina.
 Yes, I know it’s weird – it can also be fun and makes for a great travel story, but it’s not recommended if you travel with children as the journey is rather long and can be uncomfortable.

 What to eat in Sicily